MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	‎**Important:** You have just verified that a user can't download Microsoft 365 Apps for enterprise if they haven't been assigned an appropriate Microsoft 365 license.

 20. Leave LON-CL2 open and remain signed into Microsoft 365 as Laura Atkins for the next task.
-In your Edge browser, close the **My account** tab, but leave the **Home | Microsoft 365** tab open for the next task.
+In your Edge browser, close the **My account** tab and the **Welcome to Microsoft Edge** tab, but leave the **Home | Microsoft 365** tab open for the next task.

 ### Task 2 – Verify how the global Office download setting affects installing Microsoft 365 Apps for enterprise

 Microsoft 365 includes a global Office download setting that controls the downloading of mobile and desktop apps for all users.
 Holly is now going to test whether users can be prohibited from downloading Microsoft 365 Apps for enterprise if an admin turns off this setting.
 In this test, Holly will once again use Laura Atkins as her test case.
 However, since you just proved in the prior task that Laura can't install Microsoft 365 Apps for enterprise without a proper license, you must first assign her a license.

-**License Note:** If you'll recall from the earlier lab exercise where you created Holly Dickson's account, there were no available Microsoft 365 E5 or Enterprise Mobility + Security E5 licenses available.
+**License Note:** If you'll recall from the earlier lab exercise when you created Holly Dickson's Microsoft 365 account, there were no available Microsoft 365 E5 or Enterprise Mobility + Security E5 licenses available.
 As such, you had to first unassign one of each license from an existing user so that you could assign them to Holly.
 The same situation exists here with Laura.
 You must first unassign one of each license from an existing user so that you can assign them to Laura.

 1. Switch back to **LON-CL1**.
 In your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson, Adatum’s Microsoft 365 Administrator.

-2. To turn off the global Office download setting, select the **Microsoft 365 admin center** tab in your browser, and then if necessary, select **...Show all** in the navigation pane.
-Select **Settings**, and then within the group, select **Org Settings**.
+2. On **LON-CL1**, Holly wants to turn off the global Office download setting.
+To do so, select the **Microsoft 365 admin center** tab in your browser, and then if necessary, select **...Show all** in the navigation pane.
+Select **Settings**, and then within the Settings group, select **Org Settings**.

 3. In the **Org settings** window, the **Services** tab is displayed by default.
 Scroll down through the list of services and select **Microsoft 365 installation options**.

 4. In the **Microsoft 365 installation options** pane that appears, the **Feature Updates** tab is displayed by default.
 Select the **Installation** tab that appears next to it.
 Then under the **Apps for Windows and mobile devices** section, the **Office (includes Skype for Business)** check box is currently selected.
 Select this check box to clear it.
-This turns this feature **Off**, which will prohibit users from downloading Microsoft 365 Apps for enterprise.
+This disables the ability of users to download Office apps through Microsoft 365 Apps for enterprise.

 5. Select **Save**.